Download this list as a PDF for safekeeping and future reference

 Password managers like 1Password are only secure if your team are actually using them, so the basics are really important.
 A password manager needs to automatically save your passwords, generate stronger ones and fill them accurately everywhere you need them.
-You also want your password manager for your business it also needs to store more than passwords, things like secure notes and identities, while helping to build and enforce your password policies.
+When you are using your password manager for your business it also needs to store more than passwords, things like secure notes and identities, while helping to build and enforce your password policies.

 This is the most important section.
 Your choice of password manager should tick every box with confidence.
 Security is an ongoing task and you need to trust your choice to treat your information with the utmost respect.